 What Does Iris Mean?

-The iris is named after the ancient Greek goddess, Iris, who was believed to be a messenger of the gods.
+According to Greek mythology, the iris is named after the ancient Greek goddess of the rainbow, Iris, who was believed to be a messenger of the gods.
 Iris used rainbows to bridge the gap between earth and heaven, and the ancient Greeks believed that the rainbow was quite literally the flowing, multi-colored robes of this beautiful goddess.

 Because of this, Greeks also viewed the iris flower as a continuation of the flowing veil.
 The flowers were named to honor the goddess and to bring good fortune upon the earth.